Totchinuko/apiconan.totchinuko.fr/patches/admin.0.7.x.md

     - Log Sudo now take a text value, but will be truncated at 100 characters max.
     - Renamed Visual Clues into Staff Vision:tm:
-    - Improved some admin tools to only be interactable when the Staff Vision is active
+    - Improved some admin tools to only be interactable when the Staff Vision is active `0.7.6`
+- You can now shift click on an item stack in the trader UI to move the entire stack to the trading area
+- Remove UTC to Local conversion for date/time fields.
+Now the field will display the current server UTC time for you to make the conversion, when UTC time is expected.
+- Added alpha channel to color variables
 ## Fixes
 `0.7.0`
 - Fixed the rule Is Math Not Zero using the old formula editor